Last Updated on

 So why now would I start getting sore throats that made singing even 1 song (without a sore throat) a difficult task?

-I realized that it had to do with singing in the car, and ended up getting my voice back to a point where I could sing entire concert sets.
+I realized that it had to do with singing along to the bass in my car, and ended up getting my voice back to a point where I could sing entire concert sets.

 Here’s why it happened in the first place…